aalacy/storelocatore-scrapers/apify/himanshu/curatedsources/careeronestop_org__LocalHelp__AmericanJobCenters__find-american-job-centers/README.md

 * Your scraper can be run successfully by executing https://github.com/SafeGraphInc/crawl-service/blob/master/scripts/run_scraper.sh
 * The resulting output passes https://github.com/SafeGraphInc/crawl-service/blob/master/scripts/validate.py

-same  lat & lng and  i checked all data is true for this website
+address with no number,address conatina state name, invalid state and i checked all data is true for this website